needle-tools/ar-simulation/Readme.md

 (Tracked 3D Objects Coming Soon™)

 ### Working with Image Tracking? 🖼
-- just press play, if your scene uses image tracking a `Simulated Tracked Image` is generated for you.
+- Just press play, if your scene uses image tracking a `Simulated Tracked Image` is generated for you.
-- if you're using more than one tracked image, generate them with `Empty GameObject` + `SimulatedARTrackedImage` of your choice
+- If you're using more than one tracked image, generate them with `Empty GameObject` + `SimulatedARTrackedImage` of your choice
   (needs to be in a `ReferenceImageLibrary` of course)

 ### Want to test against a more complicated scenery? 🏰
-- add your geometry, ideally as Prefab
+- Add your geometry, ideally as Prefab
-- add a `SimulatedReality` component to it
+- Add a `SimulatedReality` component to it
-- press Play
+- Press Play
-- done.
+- Done.
-- (background camera image rendering 📷 is experimental right now)
+- (Background camera image rendering 📷 is experimental right now)

 [Video: Complex Environment Simulation](https://youtu.be/nPvPdRppIpY)